-- The civil war that’s been dragging for almost four years ended five months after, avoiding more casualities.
+- The civil war that’s been dragging for almost four years ended five months after, avoiding more casualties.

-- The strategy of total war became the inspiration of other countries to win their own wars against dictators and facists.
+- The strategy of total war inspired other countries to win their wars against dictators and fascists.

 - Thousands welcomed Sherman and honored him when he returned to visit Atlanta in 1879, suggesting what he did was justified.